Open menu

 2.2 Speed up Third-Party Scripts Execution

 A good solution here is to use on-demand loading of third-party code.
-For example, you may enable on-demand loading to make a below-the-fold banner or ads fetch only when they are scrolled close to the viewport.
+For instance, you may enable on-demand loading to make below-the-fold banners fetch only when they are scrolled close to the viewport.

 The main idea about it is prioritizing loading web elements that provide the greatest value to the users over those that can be loaded at the end of the line.